 Join the Central Texas Food Bank in its efforts to bridge the summer meal gap for children and teens aged 18 and under who are at risk of hunger.

-The Food Bank also operates a BackPack Program at a subset of SFSP sites.
+The Food Bank also operates the BackPack Program at a subset of SFSP sites.
 The BackPack Program meets the weekend nutrition needs of children participating in the Food Bank’s summer meal program.
 BackPack participants receive a pack of approximately four nutritious, shelf-stable meals every Friday during the summer.

 Two key summer partnerships are with the Housing Authority of the City of Austin (HACA) and the Housing Authority of Travis County (HATC).
-The Food Bank recruits housing authority residents to act as supervisors for the meal service and to distribute BackPacks on Friday at each of the Housing Authority sites.
+The Food Bank recruits housing authority residents to serve as supervisors for the meal service and to distribute BackPacks on Friday at each of the Housing Authority sites.

 The Food Bank is hiring a Child Hunger Fellow to support the summer meal programming in three key ways: (1) coordinate and implement the Food Bank’s innovative partnership with local Housing Authorities; (2) conduct outreach at Housing Authority properties to increase participation in the SFSP and (3) support the use of meal reporting technology at SFSP sites.